• About

 Know the Warning Signs

 When you suspect your teenager may be headed down a destructive road, you have every right to investigate.
 Her life may depend on it.
-As a parent, it is your duty to periodically check emails, text messages, and Internet search history.
+As a parent it is your duty to periodically check emails, text messages and Internet search history.

 Look for conversations about drinking, partying or anything else that may be alcohol or drug related inferences.
-Pay attention to teen lingo such as, “POS” (parent over shoulder), “PAW” (parents are watching), and “PIR” (parent in the room) that might be used during conversations about covert actions.
+Pay attention to teen lingo such as, “POS” (parent over shoulder), or “PAW” (parents are watching), and “PIR” (parent in room) that might be used during conversations about covert actions.

 Explain the Consequences

 States have various DUI laws addressing drinking under the age of 21.
-Young people are usually surprised by the severity of the charges, especially in some states.
+Young people are usually surprised by the severity of the charges especially in some states.
 For example in Florida, one DUI attorney at Katz & Phillips, PA points out that the legal drinking age has been 21 since 1987 and one drink could put a teenage on the wrong side of the law.

 “Adults are not legally considered to be driving under the influence in Florida until their blood alcohol concentration reaches .08 percent.
 If you’re under 21, you don’t have that luxury.
 You’ll blow over at .02 percent – the legal limit for underage drivers — and you can be charged with a DUI.” ~David Katz

-Teenage drinking is a serious issue that could result in a criminal record, license revocation, and even jail time.
+Teenage drinking is a serious issue which could result in a criminal record, license revocation, and even jail time.
 The more seriously you explain the consequences, the better the chances your child will realize the gravity of this dangerous activity and choose to refrain from it regardless of what his friends are doing.

 Share this:

-• Click to share on Facebook (Opens in new window)
+• Click to share on X (Opens in new window) X

-• Click to share on Twitter (Opens in new window)
+• Click to share on Facebook (Opens in new window) Facebook

-• Click to share on LinkedIn (Opens in new window)
+• Click to share on LinkedIn (Opens in new window) LinkedIn

-• Click to share on Pinterest (Opens in new window)
+• Click to share on Pinterest (Opens in new window) Pinterest

 Previous Post